Skew-symmetric approximations of posterior distributions: 3. Theoretical properties of skew-symmetric approximations

-To address the aforementioned objectives, we study the skewed perturbations of two particular symmetric approximations, both centered at the posterior mode $\tilde \btheta= \arg\max_{\btheta \in \Theta} L(\btheta; \by_{1:n})\pi(\btheta)$ (i.e., $\hat{\btheta}=\tilde \btheta$), and approximating~the~target posterior density ${\pi}_{n}(\btheta)$ with the same rate.
-Since the symmetry points~coincide, the perturbations of these~two symmetric~approximations share the same skewness inducing factor $w^*_{\tilde \btheta}(\btheta)$, as a direct consequence of \eqref{eq_w}.
-Nonetheless, as clarified below, the resulting skew--symmetric perturbations achieve substantially different rates~in~approximating ${\pi}_{n}(\btheta)$.
-These rates coincide with those obtained by the symmetric counterparts in approximating the symmetrized posterior $\bar{\pi}_{n,\hat{\btheta}}(\btheta)$, which can be substantially different from those achieved when the target is the actual posterior $\pi_n(\btheta)$.
-Notice that, unlike for the finite sample properties in Section~\ref{sec_33} --- which hold broadly for any skew--symmetric~approximation --- the asymptotic analysis we consider below focuses on the sub--class of skewed perturbations of Gaussians or higher--order extensions of these Gaussians, both centered at the posterior mode.
-Although generalizations of such an asymptotic theory to the general class of skew--symmetric~approximations can be envisioned, the focus on this sub--class facilitates theoretical derivations and allows~to leverage available results on the rates of Gaussian approximations.
-In addition, these Gaussian approximations and the corresponding higher--order versions are directly related to Laplace--type methods, and hence, are ubiquitous in Bayesian inference.
-Therefore, it is natural to deepen the asymptotic analysis of the~skew--symmetric approximations arising from the perturbation of such symmetric densities.
-Notice that, although we consider the posterior mode as the symmetry point, the theory derived below relies~on~assumptions~which~allow direct extensions to situations in which such a symmetry point is~a~generic efficient estimator of $\btheta$.
+To address the above objectives, we study the skewed perturbations of two particular symmetric approximations, both centered at the maximum a posteriori $\btheta_{\textsc{map}}= \arg\max_{\btheta \in \Theta}\pi(\btheta) L(\btheta; \by_{1:n})$ (i.e.\ ${\btheta}^*= \btheta_{\textsc{map}}$), and approximating the target posterior density ${\pi}_{n}(\btheta)$ with the same rate.
+Since the symmetry points coincide, the perturbations of these two symmetric approximations share the same skewing factor $w_{n, \btheta_{\textsc{map}}}(\btheta)$, as a direct consequence of \eqref{eq_w}.
+Nonetheless, as clarified in the following, the resulting skew-symmetric perturbations achieve different rates in approximating ${\pi}_{n}(\btheta)$.
+These rates coincide with those obtained by the symmetric counterparts in approximating the symmetrized posterior $\bar{\pi}_{n,{\btheta}_{\textsc{map}}}(\btheta)$, which can be substantially different from those achieved when the target is the actual posterior $\pi_n(\btheta)$.
+Note that, unlike for the finite sample properties in Section~\ref{sec_33}, which hold broadly for any skew-symmetric approximation, the asymptotic analysis we consider below focuses on the sub-class of skewed perturbations of Gaussians or higher-order extensions of these Gaussians, both centered at the posterior mode, i.e.\ $\btheta_{\textsc{map}}$.
+Although generalizations of such an asymptotic theory to the general class of skew-symmetric approximations can be envisioned, the focus on this sub-class facilitates theoretical derivations and allows to leverage available results on the rates of Gaussian approximations.
+In addition, these Gaussian approximations and the corresponding higher-order versions are directly related to ubiquitous Laplace type methods, and hence, it is natural to deepen the asymptotic analysis of the skew-symmetric approximations arising from the perturbation of such symmetric densities.
+Note that, although we consider the MAP as symmetry point, our theory relies on assumptions which allow to replace $\btheta_{\textsc{map}}$ with any efficient estimator of $\btheta$.